-It will run like any 120 volt appliance once it is plugged/wired into a cooling unit.
+It will operate like any 110/120 volt appliance once it is plugged/wired into a cooling unit.

 Here is a swamp cooler blower motor with the leads for Hi, Low, and Common labeled H, L, and C.

-When voltage is applied to the low side than the windings in the motor would turn the motor slower, when voltage is applied to the high side than the windings in the motor will turn it faster.
+When voltage is applied to the low side the windings in the motor it will turn the motor slower.
+When voltage is applied to the high side the windings in the motor will turn it faster.

 While the hot wire (black wire) goes through a switch to the motor, the common wires (white) are all tied together to complete the circuit when the switch is flipped.